An Optimal Stopping Problem Modeling Technical Analysis: The price model and the selling problem

 Notice that the separation of $L$ and $H$ ensures that $F$ only has finitely many jumps on any finite time-interval and that the pair $(S_t,F_t)$ clearly is a Feller process.

-We further assume that the trader always sells \his shares at the level $M\geq H$, where \he is happy to take profit or is required to do so by \his manager.
+We further assume that the trader {\em always sells \his shares at the level $M\geq H$}, either because \he is happy to take profit or is required to do so by \his manager.

-\begin{remark} It is not difficult to understand why a professional trader should take a profit at some level $M$, since \he needs to choose a stock to invest in from a collection of stocks.
+\begin{remark} It is not difficult to understand why a professional trader should take a profit at some level $M$, since \he needs to choose an investment from a collection of stocks.
 If \he wants to pick one from the group, not only does \he compare the possible losses, but also the possible profits in investing in the stocks and will normally wish to close-out sufficiently profitable positions. \end{remark}

-Note that the two regimes have non-empty intersection, $[L, H]$, of their domains.
-The condition \eqref{eq: coeff_cond} implies the discounted price process has supermartingale dynamics in the negative regime and submartingale dynamics in the positive regime.
+Note that the two regimes have non-empty intersection, $[L, H]$, of their domains and condition \eqref{cond} implies that the discounted price process has supermartingale dynamics in the negative regime and submartingale dynamics in the positive regime.